-Article Number Description Links to decisions 2 The Convention applies to every child without discrimination, whatever their ethnicity, sex, religion, language, abilities or any other status, whatever they think or say, Increasing operations in schools and settings from 15 March 2021 builds on our prioritising the youngest learners, those in the Foundation Phase from 22 February, and focuses on key Years 11 and 13, those learners entering and exiting a key transition point from 15 March.
-Years 7, 8 and 9 should also have opportunity to return to their settings focused around wellbeing whatever their family backgrour nd.
+Article Number Description Links to decisions 2 The Convention applies to every child without discrimination, whatever their ethnicity, sex, religion, language, abilities or any other status, whatever they think or say, whatever their family background.
+Increasing operations in schools and settings to a full return from 12 April 2021 builds on our prioritising the youngest learners least able to learn remotely and those in key transition periods including Years 11 and 13 from 22 February and 15 March respectively.

-and preparation for full return after Easter.
 This increase in provision will enable all children from all backgrounds within this age group to access face to face learning.
-Current arrangements for remote learning for other learners will continue.
+Capacity for remote learning should continue for instances where children may not be able to attend the school setting e.g. if they are required to self-isolate.

-For some learners additional factors will need to be considered in order for them to benefit from provision.
+For some learners additional factors will still need to be considered in order for them to benefit from provision.
 An approach based on equity does not in itself guarantee equality of opportunity or provision for all learners, especially those with particular needs.
-For those learners who are SEN, vulnerable, disadvantaged or in need of specialist support, additional and/or alternative arrangements will likely be required.
+For those learners who are SEN, vulnerable, disadvantaged or in need of specialist support, additional arrangements may be required.
 We know that provision will look very different for some learners, to ensure that their specific needs are met.